ambujsahu81/website-customizer-plus/README.md

 # ![icon_32](https://user-images.githubusercontent.com/118078892/213908738-9b5ac0a4-e8d7-424b-a5c0-0b740328246d.png) Website Customizer Plus

-With website customizer plus you can customize any website with few simple clicks.
+Website customizer plus extension can customize any website with few simple clicks.

 This extension provides ton of features to make your browsing experience unique and smooth, oriented exactly as per your preferences.